 By store size, large-format store sales for the first nine months increased 7.4% to $747.1 million and same-store sales increased 0.7% versus a 0.3% increase last year.
 Small-format store sales increased 1.0% to $615.8 million and same-store sales performance increased 4.7% versus a 3.7% increase in the prior year.

 Internet sales through Joann.com for the nine-month period increased 9.4% to $25.6 million compared to the prior year.

 Encouraged by its recent uptick in sales trends over the past few quarters, Jo-Ann is on plan to expand its store base and remodel existing sites.
-In the third quarter, the initiative resulted in four new store openings, eight remodels and 85 store optimization projects.
+The initiative resulted in the third quarter in four new store openings, eight remodels and 85 store optimization projects.
 By end of this fiscal year, Jo-Ann is on track to complete another 20 new store openings, 30 remodels, and more than 180 store optimization projects.

 For next year, Webb said the retailer plans to increase this activity by opening about 30 new stores, including several small formats of 15,000 square feet in smaller markets where Walmart has exited the fabric business.

 “We are committed to growing and improving the quality of our store portfolio, as we maintain strong operating disciplines and focus on enhancing the shopping experience for our customers,” he added.
 “We believe our strategic plan will provide sustainable growth in sales and profitability over the years to come.”